AsusROG15/WithMyStar/docs/installation.md

 4. Grant all necessary permissions when prompted

 ### Step 2: Download WithMyStar Files
-1. Download the project files from GitHub
+1. Download the project files from the [WithMyStar GitHub repository](https://github.com/WithMyStar/WithMyStar/releases) (or specific release/download page).
-2. Extract to `/storage/emulated/0/WithMyStar/` (or your preferred location)
+2. Extract to `/storage/emulated/0/WithMyStar/` (or your preferred location).
+If you choose a different location, ensure you update all relevant paths in Tasker tasks and KWGT formulas accordingly.
 3. Ensure the following structure exists:
    ```
    WithMyStar/